“It was a hell hole… I don’t want to remember it.” —John Boswell

 - Cruiser and destroyer bombardment

-- Explosions shaking the ship
+- Explosions shaking the ship’s steel hull

-- Smoke covering the island
+- Smoke rolling over the island and drifting across the water

-He landed in the second wave on Iwo Jima
+He Landed in the Second Wave on Iwo Jima

 This is directly confirmed in the reporting about him.